N5GEH/n5geh.platform/README.md

   2. do not expose any ports from docker containers in a compose file or via `-p 1234:1234`.
 Without further modifications, these forwardings __bypass the local firewall__.
 Note, that in Swarm Mode, even ports exposed as `127.0.0.1:80:80` are [globally accessible](https://github.com/moby/moby/issues/32299#issuecomment-290978794).

 Have a look at [Keyrock](https://fiware-idm.readthedocs.io/en/latest/) for securing fiware services.

+## How to cite

+We also used this platform setup in the following publications:

+Storek, T., Lohmöller, J., Kümpel, A., Baranski, M. & Müller, D. (2019).
+Application of the open-source cloud platform FIWARE for future building energy management systems.
+Journal of Physics: Conference Series, 1343, 12063.